The Future Of Fashion After COVID-19

-The project allowed buyers to hold up their smartphone to the stores’ windows and see AR models come to life, walking around, and wearing the latest fashion trends.
+The project allowed buyers to hold up their smartphones to the stores’ windows and see AR models come to life, walking around, and wearing the latest fashion trends.

 However, while it seems that the adoption of AR in fashion retail is not quite there, the concept of AR has a big role to play in the future of fashion.

-In fact, driven by the endeavours of Mathew Drinkwater, Head of Fashion Innovation Agency at London College of Fashion, a new realm of augmented reality garments gains traction fast.
+In fact, driven by the endeavors of Mathew Drinkwater, Head of Fashion Innovation Agency at London College of Fashion, a new realm of augmented reality garments gains traction fast.

 In some ways, it makes a lot of sense as the whole point of fashion in general and luxury fashion, in particular, is to make shoppers dream.

-The elusive aspirations of unique attires, ceremonious runway shows, photoshopped models in glossy magazines, all meant to design an unattainable world compared to the one they live in.
+The elusive aspirations of unique attires, ceremonious runway shows, and photoshopped models in glossy magazines, are all meant to design an unattainable world compared to the one they live in.

-For that, AR has the most fitting in the world of fashion, especially now when we are becoming increasingly ‘digitised’.
+For that, AR has the most fitting in the world of fashion, especially now when we are becoming increasingly ‘digitized’.

 AR garments have the potential of pushing the boundaries of what we understand fashion to be, by re-computing the nature of who we are and by affecting one’s idea of the self.